Kerby Joseph: 2024

 He returned as the starting free safety to begin the season and was paired with strong safety Brian Branch.
 On September 28, 2024, Joseph collected a season-high nine combined tackles (five solo), a pass deflection, and an interception on a pass attempt by Geno Smith to Jaxon Smith-Njigba as the Lions defeated the Seattle Seahawks 42–29.
 On November 3, 2024, he made four solo tackles, two pass deflections, and returned an interception thrown by Jordan Love to running back Josh Jacobs for 27-yards and scored his first career touchdown during a 24–14 victory at the Green Bay Packers.
 In Week 17, Joseph had six combined tackles (five solo), two pass deflections, and set a season-high two interceptions on passes by Brock Purdy in the Lions 40–34 win at the San Francisco 49ers.
 His performance brought his interception total to nine, making him the NFL interceptions leader in 2024.
 He started all 17 games for the first time in his career and finished the 2024 NFL season with a total of 83 combined tackles (58 solo), 12 pass deflections, nine interceptions, and a touchdown.
 He received an overall grade of 91.0 from Pro Football Focus, which ranked first among all safeties in 2024.
 His coverage grade of 91.9 from PFF also ranked first among 170 safeties.

 2025

 On April 23, 2025, the Detroit Lions made Joseph the then highest paid safety in NFL history, signing him to a four–year, $86 million contract extension that includes $36.12 million guaranteed, $24.38 million guaranteed upon signing, and an initial signing bonus of $10.01 million.
 Joseph missed multiple practices in the week leading up to the team's Hall of Fame Preseason Game with an apparent knee injury, but coach Dan Campbell later stated that it was not a serious injury.
+He was named the Week 1 starter, and started the first six games of the season while dealing with the knee injury.
+Joseph then missed the next eight games after aggravating the injury before being placed on injured reserve on December 20.

+2026

+Joseph began the 2026 season on the PUP list due to a knee injury.